Escheat: Procedure

-From the 12th century onward, the Crown appointed escheators to manage escheats and report to the Exchequer, with one escheator per county established by the middle of the 14th century.
-Upon the death of a tenant-in-chief, the escheator would be instructed by a writ of diem clausit extremum ("he has closed his last day", i.e. he is dead) issued by the king's chancery, to empanel a jury to hold an "inquisition post mortem" to ascertain who the legal heir was, if any, and what was the extent of the land held.
-Thus it would be revealed whether the king had any rights to the land.
-It was also important for the king to know who the heir was, and to assess his personal qualities, since he would thenceforth form a constituent part of the royal army, if he held under military tenure.
-If there was any doubt, the escheator would seize the land and refer the case to the king's court where it would be settled, ensuring that not one day's revenue would be lost.
-This would be a source of concern with land-holders when there were delays from the court.
+From the 12th century onward, the Crown appointed escheators to administer escheats and report to the Exchequer; by the mid-14th century, one escheator was established per county.
+On the death of a tenant-in-chief, the escheator received a writ of diem clausit extremum ("he has closed his last day", indicating that the tenant had died), issued by the Court of Chancery.
+The writ directed him to empanel a jury and hold an inquisition post mortem to determine the identity of the legal heir, if any, and the extent of the land held.
+These findings established whether the Crown held any rights over the land.

+Identifying the heir also served other purposes.
+If the land was held under military tenure, the heir would become a member of the royal army, so the Crown had an interest in knowing who he was and in assessing his capabilities.
+Where the succession was uncertain, the escheator would seize the land and refer the matter to the king's court for resolution, a procedure that preserved the Crown's revenue during the interval.
+Delays in the court's proceedings were a recurring concern for landholders.